-These luscious little Bourbon Meatballs are going to be the hit of your next cocktail party ~ people will flock to the meatballs, but they’ll hang around for the sauce!!
+These luscious little bourbon meatballs are going to be the hit of your next cocktail party ~ people will flock to the meatballs, but they’ll hang around for the sauce!!

-bourbon cocktail meatballs ~ appetizers or dinner?
+bourbon meatballs ~ appetizers or dinner?

-I have to confess, although these bourbon cocktail meatballs are clearly meant to be appetizers, in our family we just as often make a meal out of them.
+I have to confess, although these bourbon meatballs are clearly meant to be appetizers, in our family we just as often make a meal out of them.
 Last night we had them with mashed potatoes and peas ~ so good!
 The meatballs themselves are moist and tender because I use a combination of ground beef and ground pork.
 The pork gives the meatballs great flavor, but also keeps them from being dense.
 I lighten them up even more with my favorite secret ingredient, Ritz cracker crumbs!

 The bourbon sauce is worth the price of admission